oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 }
 ```

 The `Car` class is a simple JPA entity with an `id` and `name` property.
-This project is configured to use PostgreSQL, and a `docker-compose.yml` exists in the root directory to start it.
+Spring Boot will see PostgreSQL on its classpath and autoconfigure connectivity.
+A `docker-compose.yml` file exists in the root directory to start a PostgreSQL instance.

 ```yaml
 version: '3.1'